 Grace transforms a life

-Etiquette is not simply something to observe, but something to embody.
+Etiquette is not simply something to observe, but something to embody,

-to attract others and build genuine trust.
+attract and impress others, and build genuine trust.

 Etiquette and hospitality hold the power